st3v3nmw/fanaka/standing-out.rst

 ..  sidebar::

+    ..  admonition:: Contribute your perspective

+        What has been your experience?
+        Have you ever felt that you were valued for the way you stood out?
+How?
+        What has surprised you?

+        :ref:`How to contribute <contribute>`

 To be considered for a role you must *conform*.

 You must conform to the prospective employer's expectations, of skills, experience, qualifications.
 You must conform to the way hiring processes work. :ref:`Your CV <your-cv>` must conform to expectations of length, style, content. **You have to give them what they want.**